kulcsarrudolf/kulcsarrudolf.com/README.md

 ## Writing Blog Posts

 Blog posts in this project are written in Markdown format and stored in the `src/posts/` directory.
 To add a new blog post, create a new Markdown file following the naming convention `post-title.md` and include the necessary content.
 The posts will be dynamically rendered on the website.
+To maintain consistency in writing blog posts for this project, we have a template available.
+You can find the template [here](./src/posts/tempate/template-post.md).
+It provides a structured format for creating informative and engaging blog posts.

 ## Contributing